 The Department is dedicated to providing quality first teaching to our students.
-In Modern Foreign Languages we aim to:
+In International Languages we aim to:

 – assist students in the development of their ability to understand and use language effectively